The Davis Sisters (country duo)

 The Davis Sisters were an American country music duo consisting of two unrelated singers, Skeeter Davis (born Mary Frances Penick) and Betty Jack Davis.
 One of the original female country groups, they are best known for their 1953 No. 1 country hit "I Forgot More Than You'll Ever Know" and the duo's debut single "Jealous Love" on Fortune Records.

 Rise to fame and success

 The Davis Sisters were not related; Skeeter Davis was the stage name of Mary Frances Penick.
 She met Betty Jack Davis at Dixie Heights High School in Edgewood, Kentucky in 1947.
-They formed a close relationship as friends and musicians.
-Also sharing a career in the music business, singing and recording, they decided to perform as The Davis Sisters.
+During Penick's junior year of high school, she and Davis won a local yodeling contest, the prize for which was a time slot singing on a local daytime television show.
+The two were billed as the Davis Sisters, with Skeeter adopting Betty Jack's last name, despite their being unrelated.
+Their appearance on the local program led to them receiving singing opportunities on the Detroit radio station WJR's program Barnyard Frolics.
+After graduating from high school in 1949, Davis relocated to Detroit with Betty Jack, where they completed demonstration recordings for Fortune Records.

 Fortune Records

 The duo began appearing regularly on radio shows in nearby Cincinnati, Ohio and Detroit, Michigan.
 They first started recording in Detroit at Fortune Records in 1952.
 The pair recorded "Jealous Love" (Fortune 170), a song written by Devora Brown, co-owner of the Fortune label.
 Two other singles followed in 1953: "Kaw-Liga / Sorrow And Pain" (Fortune 174) and "Heartbreak Ahead / Steel Wool" (Fortune 175).